natcap/invest.users-guide/source/ndr.rst

   The categorization of land use types depends on the model and how much data is available for each of the land types.
 The user should only break up a land use type if it will provide more accuracy in modeling.
 For instance, for the Nutrient delivery and Retention model the user should only break up ‘crops’ into different crop types if they have information on the difference in nutrient loading between crops.
 Along the same lines, the user should only break the forest land type into specific species for the water supply model if information is available on the root depth and evapotranspiration coefficients for the different species.

+3. Nutrient runoff proxy

+  Either the quickflow index e.g. from the InVEST seasonal water yield model or average annual precipitation.
+  Average annual precipitation may be interpolated from existing rain gages, and global data sets from remote sensing models to account for remote areas.
+If field data are not available, you can use coarse data from the freely available global data set developed by the Climatic Research Unit (http://www.cru.uea.ac.uk).

-3. Watersheds / subwatersheds
+4. Watersheds / subwatersheds

   Watersheds outlets should correspond to reservoirs or other points of interest.
 This ensures that the sediment loads predicted by the model can be compared to observed data at these points.
 If known watershed maps exist, they should be used.
 Otherwise, watersheds and subwatersheds can be generated in ArcMap or QGIS based on the digital elevation model (see section on DEM for use of Fill tools to correct flow paths).

   Exact locations of specific structures, such as reservoirs, should be obtained from the managing entity or may be obtained on the web at sites such as the National Inventory of Dams (http://geo.usace.army.mil/pgis/f?p=397:1:0).
 Global collections of dam locations and information include the Global Reservoir and Dam (GRanD) Database (http://www.gwsp.org/products/grand-database.html) and the World Water Development Report II dam database (http://wwdrii.sr.unh.edu/download.html.)

-4. Nutrient load parameter
+5. Nutrient load parameter

   For all water quality parameter (nutrient load, retention efficiency, and retention length), local literature should be consulted to derive site-specific values.
 The NatCap database provides a non-exhaustive list of local references for nutrient loads and retention efficiencies.
 Parn et al. (2012) and Harmel et al. (2007) provide a good review for agricultural land in temperate climate.

   Examples of export coefficients (“extensive” measures, see Data needs) for the US can be found in the EPA PLOAD User’s Manual and in a review by Lin (2004)[http://el.erdc.usace.army.mil/elpubs/pdf/tnwrap04-3.pdf].
 Note that the examples in the EPA guide are in lbs/ac/yr and would need to be converted to kg/ha/yr.

-5. Retention efficiency
+6. Retention efficiency

   This value represents, conceptually, the maximum nutrient retention that can be expected from a given LULC.
 Natural vegetation LULC types (such as forests, natural pastures, wetlands, or prairie) are assigned high values (>0.8).
 A review of the local literature and consultation with hydrologists is recommended to select the most relevant values for this parameter.
 Parn et al. provide a useful review for temperate climates.
 Reviews of riparian buffers efficiency, although a particular case of LULC retention, can also be used as a starting point (Mayer et al., 2007; Zhang et al., 2009).

-6. Retention length
+7. Retention length

   This value represents the typical distance necessary to reach the maximum retention efficiency.
 It was introduced in the model to remove any sensitivity to the resolution of the LULC raster.
 The literature on riparian buffer removal efficiency suggests that retention lengths range from 10 to 300 m (Mayer et al., 2007; Zhang et al., 2009).
 In the absence of local data for land uses that are not forest or grass, one can simply set the retention length constant, equal to the pixel size: this will result in the maximum retention efficiency being reached within a distance of one pixel only.

-7. Subsurface parameters: proportion_subsurface_n, eff_sub, crit_len_sub
+8. Subsurface parameters: proportion_subsurface_n, eff_sub, crit_len_sub

   These values are used for advanced analyses and should be selected in consultation with hydrologists.
 Parn et al. (2012) provide average values for the partitioning of N loads between leaching and surface runoff.
 From Mayer et al. (2007), a global average of 200m for the retention length, and 80% for retention efficiency can be assumed for vegetated buffers.